 In addition to assets and liabilities, the statement of financial position or balance sheet will, when applicable, report separate sections for deferred outflows of resources and deferred inflows of resources.
-Deferred outflows of resources, a separate financial statement element, represents a consumption of net position or fund balance, respectively, that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-Deferred inflows of resources, a separate financial statement element, represents an acquisition of net position or fund balance, respectively, that applies to a future period or fund balance, respectively, that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred outflows of resources, a separate financial statement element, represents a consumption of net assets or fund balance, respectively, that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+Deferred inflows of resources, a separate financial statement element, represents an acquisition of net assets or fund balance, respectively, that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+Deferred inflows of resources, a separate financial statement element, represents an acquisition of net assets or fund balance, respectively, that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has several items that qualify for reporting in these categories and are reported in the government-wide financial statement of net position, the governmental funds, or proprietary funds balance sheet/statement of net position.